ExpressionEngine/ExpressionEngine/changelogs/minor.rst

 Minor Release
 *************

   - Added event hooks to the Channel, ChannelFormSettings, ChannelLayout, Site, Snippet, and Specialty Template models.
+  - Fixed a bug ([#306](https://github.com/ExpressionEngine/ExpressionEngine/issues/306)] where {encode} variable output didn't pass the WC3 validator.

 EOF MARKER: This line helps prevent merge conflicts when things are